SubhamPanigrahi/MeBLOG/README.md

 ## Project Overview

-This is the completed source code for MeBlog.
+This is a VUE.JS based Blog application.

 ## Project setup